top of page

 1. The timing chain/sprocket cover may be altered or replaced.

-2. The use of the following non-standard replacement parts is permitted provided their use does not result in any unauthorized modification of any other component:
+2. The use of the following non-standard replacement parts is permitted provided their use does not result in any

-A. Fasteners - nuts, bolts, screws, studs, etc. Intake manifold fasteners may be of either a socket
+A. Fasteners - nuts, bolts, screws, studs, etc. Intake manifold fasteners may be of either a socket head or hex

-head or hex head configuration, and must be 5/16” diameter.
+head configuration, and must be 5/16” diameter.

 C. Washers.